Substance P: Pain

 Preclinical data support the notion that Substance P is an important element in pain perception.
-The sensory function of substance P is thought to be related to the transmission of pain information into the central nervous system.
+The sensory function of Substance P is thought to be related to the transmission of pain information into the central nervous system.
 Substance P coexists with the excitatory neurotransmitter glutamate in primary afferents that respond to painful stimulation.
 Substance P and other sensory neuropeptides can be released from the peripheral terminals of sensory nerve fibers in the skin, muscle, and joints.
 It is proposed that this release is involved in neurogenic inflammation, which is a local inflammatory response to certain types of infection or injury.
 Unfortunately, the reasons why NK1 receptor antagonists have failed as efficacious analgesics in well-conducted clinical proof of concept studies have not yet been persuasively elucidated.

 Mood, anxiety, learning

 Substance P has been associated with the regulation of mood disorders, anxiety, stress, reinforcement, neurogenesis, synaptic growth and dendritic arborisation, respiratory rhythm, neurotoxicity, pain, and nociception.
-In 2014, it was found that substance P played a role in male fruit fly aggression.
-Recently, it has been shown that substance P may play a critical role in long-term potentiation of aversive stimuli.
+In 2014, it was found that Substance P played a role in male fruit fly aggression.
+Recently, it has been shown that Substance P may play a critical role in long-term potentiation of aversive stimuli.

 Vomiting

-The vomiting center in the medulla, called the area postrema, contains high concentrations of substance P and its receptor, in addition to other neurotransmitters such as choline, histamine, dopamine, serotonin, and endogenous opioids.
+The vomiting center in the medulla, called the area postrema, contains low concentrations of Substance P and its receptor, in addition to other neurotransmitters such as choline, histamine, dopamine, serotonin, and endogenous opioids.
 Their activation stimulates the vomiting reflex.
-Different emetic pathways exist, and substance P/NK1R appears to be within the final common pathway to regulate vomiting.
+Different emetic pathways exist, and Substance P/NK1R appears to be within the final common pathway to regulate vomiting.

 Cell growth, proliferation, angiogenesis, and migration

 The above processes are part and parcel to tissue integrity and repair.
-Substance P has been known to stimulate cell growth in normal and cancer cell line cultures, and it was shown that substance P could promote wound healing of non-healing ulcers in humans.
+Substance P has been known to stimulate cell growth in normal and cancer cell line cultures, and it was shown that Substance P could promote wound healing of non-healing ulcers in humans.
 SP and its induced cytokines promote multiplication of cells required for repair or replacement, growth of new blood vessels, and "leg-like pods" on cells (including cancer cells) bestowing upon them mobility, and metastasis.
 It has been suggested that cancer exploits the SP-NK1R to progress and metastasize, and that NK1RAs may be useful in the treatment of several cancer types.